CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 How to Make a Baby Laugh

-Eager to hear that sweet little laugh?
-There are tons of ways to get baby to giggle.
+If you, too, are eager to hear that sweet little laugh, there are tons of ways to get baby to giggle.
 “Let [your] inhibitions go, and have fun,” suggests Horton.
 Below, expert tips on making baby laugh:

 • Use physical play: To tickle baby’s funny bone, try gently tickling their toes, blowing raspberries, giving kisses, gently bouncing them up and down on your lap or playing a game of pat-a-cake.